kiranpuli/HMTWatchTracker/README.md

 ## How it works

 The GitHub Actions workflow in `.github/workflows/main.yml` is configured to run the script on a schedule.
 It checks out the code, installs the dependencies, and then runs the `index.js` script.
 The script reads the `watches.json` file, checks the stock of each product, and sends a notification if a product is back in stock.

+---
+*This bot is configured to run automatically via GitHub Actions.*